 JUDY KREITH Co-Director, Writer

 Robin Truesdale is a documentary filmmaker and the founder of Two Hands Films.
-She has directed, produced, and edited films that have screened at festivals and conferences worldwide, including A Beautiful Equation: Einstein, Bohr and Grandmothers, a 2015 Platinum Remi Award winner.
+She brings her storytelling abilities and craft to this project as the cinematographer, editor, and technical director.
 Robin began her career as a news editor for a Denver television station.
 After years of constructing news and educational stories through video, she was introduced to documentary film’s powerful potential to communicate deeper stories about people, cultures, and issues of the times.
 Her work deals primarily with social justice, cultural, and humanitarian issues.
-Robin received her MS Degree in Journalism from the University of Colorado.
+Robin received her BS and MS Degrees in Journalism from the University of Colorado.